Their beauty is relaxing and a sight to behold

+Waterfalls are a great reason to get out in to nature, and explore areas that are new.
+Take in all the scenery and enjoy the powerful beauty of an incredible drop.
+Though they can be incredibly powerful, the sound of rushing water and sheer drops create awe inspiring scenes.
 Natural waterfalls are some of the biggest natural attractions around.
-Though they can be incredibly powerful, their beauty is relaxing and a sight to behold.
 Some are small enough to take a swim through their pools, while others are grand enough to give a person vertigo.
-Throughout the world there are particularly stunning ones that are without a doubt worth a visit
+Throughout the world there are particularly stunning ones that are without a doubt worth a visit.

 1. Niagara Falls (Ontario, Canada/New York, USA)